 What are the application deadlines for international students?

 NMU accepts applications all year round whenever they are sent.
 However, we recommend the following deadlines.
 Please be aware that it can take a long time for some parts of the application to be completed.
-Make sure that you have time to send all of your application documents, receive your immigration documents (I-20) in the mail, apply for your visa, and prepare your travel arrangements.
+Make sure that you have time to send all of your application documents, receive your immigration documents (I-20), apply for your visa, and prepare your travel arrangements.

 |Fall Semester||Winter Semester||Summer Semester*|

 *Students may only start undergraduate level studies during the fall or winter semesters